Charl86/bbit-learning-labs/Tech-Lab-Queens-Edition/PortfolioManager/2-Events and Hooks/README.md

 * `your-nextjs-app/src/pages/index.jsx`
 * `your-nextjs-app/src/components/SearchBar.jsx`
 * `your-nextjs-app/src/components/SearchBarCloseButton.jsx`

+If you are following the extended instructions, go to the [extended instructions section](#extended-instructions).

 In order to simplify the process and maintain focus on the frontend portion of this app, we are going to provide some starting code.